Undergraduate Catalog 2024-2025

 RELS 323 Social Ethics 3 Hours

 Perspectives and issues involved in the public pursuit of justice in a religiously and philosophically diverse society.
 One short field trip.
-Note: One course in Religious Studies or Philosophy or junior status is required.
+Note: One course in religious studies or philosophy or junior status is required.
 Colonnade/Statewide General Education Code K-SC | AH

 Prerequisite(s): 21 hours of Foundations and Explorations Courses, or junior status